 It is our earnest desire that you understand and apply the information in the course to your practice, that way, you can be sure that your actions will be safe and thus protect the client and yourself.
-We wish you success in the course.
+We wish you excellent success as you navigate this course.